julioolvr/blog/source/posts/2016-06-16-telegram-bot-fsm-async-await.md

 The runtime dependencies include `babel` and `babel-register` to easily transpile our code, Babel's preset for ES2015 and `dotenv` to load the bot's token from a `.env` file.

-The `index.js` file simply uses `dotenv` to load the environment variables from `.env`, start `babel-register` and initialize the bot (which at this point just logs to the console and finishes).
+The `index.js` file simply uses `dotenv` to load the environment variables from `.env`, starts `babel-register` and initializes the bot (which at this point just logs to the console and exits).

 The rest are configuration files for the various tools - `.eslintrc` for ESLint, `.babelrc` for Babel, `.nvmrc` to specify Node's version with NVM and `.editorconfig` to keep a consistent style while writing the code.